Want to learn about what a Non-Sportbike Track Day is all about? Learn all the details HERE

 Jackets and Pants

-“Kevlar” Jeans with armor or a padded under suit are allowed.
+- “Kevlar” Jeans with sturdy knee armor are allowed.

-Gloves MUST leave no exposed skin.
-Gauntlet gloves overlap the jacket when you are in the riding position.
+- Gauntlet-style gloves that overlap the jacket when you are in the riding position.
+No exposed skin!

 3 Riding Groups